Stockflare/blog/_posts/2015-03-16-cutting-fees.markdown

 ## Do the math & start saving

-Too often people tell us that life is short.
-This is plain wrong.
+Too often people tell us **that life is short.
+This is plain wrong**.
 Life is rather long, and anyone who isn't planning for that is likely to have a rather uncomfortable few years before the grave.

 Fortunately, math is on our side.
 Compounding in particular.
 For example, every $1,000 saved in your mid 20s grows to over $10,000 at retirement, assuming a 6% growth every year.
 But waiting until your mid-30s, then the same $1,000 will only grow to $6,000.
 Wait until your mid-40s and each $1,000 saved will compound to just $3,000 at retirement.